VFD/CodePage/README.md

 ### Sub routine ?

-With Command in windows you can call a sub routine in your code.
+With Command in windows you can call a subroutine in your code.

 This is very simple, you have juste to use the command CALL.